minter/rod_the_bot/README.md

 ### REDIS_URL

 Rod The Bot uses Redis to keep track of plays that it has already seen.
 This is used to prevent duplicate posts.
 You can use any Redis instance that you want, but the default is to use a local instance on port 6379, database 9.
+This Redis instance must be accessible by your local system if you are running in raw source code mode.
 If you are using the docker-compose method, this will be overridden in the `docker-compose.yml` file.

 ### SECRET_KEY_BASE

-Rod The Bot is a Ruby on Rails app, and this is needed to run.
-You can use this one if you want, but it is recommended that you generate your own.
+Rod The Bot is a Ruby on Rails app, and this is needed to run Rails.
+You can use the example one if you want, but it is recommended that you generate your own.
 You can do this by generating a 128-character random alphanumeric string and setting it as the value of this variable.
 To generate a string, you can use a tool like [this online random string generator](https://www.hjkeen.net/htoys/generate.htm).

 ### TEAM_HASHTAGS

 This setting controls the hashtags that will be added to each post.
 You can add as many as you want, but they must be separated by spaces.
 You can use this if your team has official hashtags that you would like to include on every post.
+Leave it blank if you do not want to add them.

 ### TIME_ZONE